You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic sources for metformin hydrochloride; sitagliptin and what is the scope of patent protection?

-Metformin hydrochloride; sitagliptin is the generic ingredient in five branded drugs marketed by Zydus Lifesciences, Msd Sub Merck, and Ph Health, and is included in five NDAs.
+Metformin hydrochloride; sitagliptin is the generic ingredient in five branded drugs marketed by Zydus Lifesciences, Msd Sub Merck, Ph Health, and Sandoz, and is included in six NDAs.
 There are two patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Three suppliers are listed for this compound.